MassTransit/MassTransit/doc/content/3.documentation/5.configuration/2.persistence/marten.md

 ## Index Creation

 Marten can create indices for properties, which greatly increases query performance.
-If your saga is correlating events using other fields, index creation is recommended.
+If your saga is correlating events using other saga properties, index creation is recommended.
 For example, if an _OrderNumber_ property was added to the _OrderState_ class, it could be indexed by configuring it in the repository.

 ```csharp
 public class OrderState :